pereznetworks/TD-Project8/README.md

           - same as html task
           - but runs clean first

-    Setup build process and development work-flow using:
+    Setup environment and gulpfile.js :

       - Node.js, NPM and Gulp
       - gulp modules